 For general recommendations, see our Guide to Eating, Shopping, and Services in Moscow.

-Groceries: Like it was mentioned before, most students shop at Evropeyskii or Avenue, although there are small grocery stores in your area too (usually shown to students during the local orientation).
-Some dorm rooms may lack refrigerators, however (that will likely be the case at the MGIMO dorm).
+Groceries: Moscow has a range of supermarkets and rynoks; as an SRAS student, at least a couple of these will be shown to you as part of your orientation.
+Some dorm rooms may lack refrigerators, however (esp. if you are at MGIMO).
 Thus, students typically make infrequent grocery runs to purchase fruit, bread, coffee, other non-refrigerated snacks, or items for immediate preparation.
-Average weekly grocery bill: ~$8-15 per week.
+Average weekly grocery bill: ~$10-20 per week.

 Eating out: Fast food, although not “healthy,” is typically of a slightly higher quality in Russia than in the States due to strict laws on artificial ingredients and food handling.
 For fast food or street snacks, you might spend $2-$8.
 A mid-range sit-down restaurant will run you maybe $7-15.